 Our supply chains

-Emergn works with companies and institutions that we trust to help us achieve our goals.
+Emergn works with companies and institutions we trust to help us achieve our goals.
 We’ve spent years building an ecosystem of technology, knowledge, business and talent partners, and suppliers.
 What underpins it is our shared values, ways of working, and commitment to our clients and colleagues.

 Our supply chain operates across a variety of industries and jurisdictions.
-We are acutely aware that our supply chain covers multiple countries and suppliers, and have developed the approach outlined in “Risk assessment and due diligence processes” in response to that.
+We are acutely aware that our supply chain covers multiple countries and suppliers, and we have developed the approach outlined in “Risk assessment and due diligence processes” in response to that.